Renato Veiga

-Renato Palma Veiga (/pt/; born 29 July 2003) is a Portuguese professional footballer who plays for club Villarreal and the Portugal national team.
+Renato da Palma Veiga (/pt/; born 29 July 2003) is a Portuguese professional footballer who plays for club Villarreal and the Portugal national team.
 Mainly a centre-back, he can also play as a left-back or defensive midfielder.

 He came through Sporting CP's youth academy, and was loaned to Bundesliga side Augsburg in January 2023, before joining Swiss Super League side Basel in August.
 After a season in Switzerland, he moved to Premier League side Chelsea in July 2024.

 Veiga is a former Portugal youth international, representing his country at various levels.
 He made his full debut in 2024 and won the UEFA Nations League in 2025.

 Club career

 Early career

 Veiga was born in Lisbon, Portugal.
 He joined Sporting CP's academy in 2010.
 Due to his father's football career, Veiga lived and played in different countries during his childhood, including Morocco, before returning to Portugal, when he rejoined Sporting CP in 2018, swiftly progressing from the under-17 team to the reserves as he was thrown in alongside players well above his age group.

 Veiga made his debut for Sporting CP B against Cova Piedade U23 on 12 September 2020.
 On 31 October 2020, he scored his first goal against Marítimo's U23.
 However, despite his swift progress, first-team opportunities would be hard to come by under head coach Ruben Amorim, although he was included in Sporting's UEFA Champions League squad to face Manchester City on 9 March 2022, with his manager revealing that Veiga was included "because [Sporting] had a few midfielders [out] at the moment, being with the first team help the young players grow."